formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-Next, we will go to our `resources/js/app.js` file so we cann add FormKit as a plugin to Vue.js:
+Next, we will go to our `resources/js/app.js` file so that we can add FormKit as a plugin to Vue.js:

 <client-only>